flipchan/Grants-Program/applications/xcmsend.md

 - Flipchan migrated Edgeware from an old version of substrate to the new version, which required complex refactoring and storage migrations.
 - Based on the above experience, Flipchan was then grant funded by the polkadot treasury to build Uptest, a library to test runtime upgrades.
 - Ramsey launched an experimental parachain on behalf of Edgeware called, Kabocha.
-- Decentration (lead by Ramsey) was grant funded by W3F to create organisations (pallet and UI) called supersig.
+- Decentration (lead by Ramsey) was grant funded by W3F to create tools to build decentralised orgs (pallet and UI) called Supersig.

 ## **Contact:**